 And if you have, but aren’t sure where and how to start, you’ve come to the right place.

-This is NOT a guide on how to make easy money, but instead, it’s an invaluable resource on how to build a great career!
+Mind you, this is NOT a guide on how to make easy money, but an invaluable resource on how to build a great career!

 Work Shifts from Full-time to Free Agent Employment